 So moms, tap into your inner creativity today and don’t lose your sanity!
 Learn how with this podcast.

 I stumbled across this podcast when I was searching for relaxing audio clips to help me sleep at night.

 I actually have an app on my phone that gives this combination of white noise, soft music and nature sounds that you can customize.

 These ASMR sounds supposedly aid you to fall asleep faster.
-But on many occasions, this doesn’t help me.
+But on sometimes, it doesn’t help.

 My mind still wanders off and thoughts bounce erratically around the walls of my head like sugar-rushed tots.
 I toss and turn miserably and wait for sleep to find me and it feels like forever.

 One night, I found this recording on Meditation Station entitled Faster Better Sleep.

 I thought I’d give it a shot and my, oh my, the experience was divine!

 It didn’t just lull me to sleep, it “prepared” me to sleep well.

 You know I’m quite a fussy sleeper.
 I couldn’t sleep at all without a bath.
 So whether it’s six in the evening or three in the morning, a bath is non-negotiable before bed.